Ten Ways to Get Involved

 - Volunteer.
 After all, as a reader it's in your nature.
 To Read or Not To Read found that readers are far more likely to volunteer than non-readers.
 If there is already a Big Read in your community, how can you help out?

 - Go!
 The simplest way to get involved in a Big Read is to attend events in your community.
-The Big Read offers a variety of programming nationwide, from family events and discussion groups to theatrical adaptations, movie marathons, and more.
+The Big Read offers a variety of programming nationwide, from family events and book discussion groups to theatrical adaptations, movie screenings, and more.

 - Become a sponsor.
 Your corporation or small business can become a sponsor of a local Big Read, or donate goods and services for Big Read events.
 You can also organize a "workplace read," in which your company partners with Big Read organizers to facilitate reading groups for your business.